 President Barack Obama’s 2012 executive order known as Deferred Action for Childhood Arrivals (DACA) allowed certain undocumented young people who were brought to this country under the age of 16 to apply for two-year work permits and be protected from deportation during that time.
 The permits were designed to be renewed indefinitely but did not provide a path to citizenship.
-Now, unless Congress acts otherwise, the Trump administration said it will phase out DACA; it will no longer accept new DACA applications and current DACA holders will be able to renew them just once by Oct.
-5 and only if their current permits expire before March 5, 2018.
-Former DACA holders will not be a high priority for deportation unless they are convicted of crimes, according to the White House.
+Now, unless Congress acts otherwise, the Trump administration is phasing out DACA.
+It no longer accepts new DACA applications.
+And current DACA holders had until an Oct.
+5 deadline to apply for a one-time-only renewal and that was possible only if their current permits expire before March 5, 2018.
+However, former DACA holders will not be a high priority for deportation unless they are convicted of crimes, according to the White House.

 All that has no formal connection to whether undocumented students can enroll in California high schools or colleges.
 State law allows undocumented students to attend public elementary and high schools and colleges, with or without DACA.
 But a welcome mat for California education does not count for much if those students are ultimately deported from the United States because they lose their DACA protection.
 And, DACA supporters say, some young people may decide it makes no sense to continue their education if there is little hope of getting a legitimate job.

 How many DACA recipients are in California and how many are students?

 In California, 242,339 young people have received DACA status between 2012 and March, 2017, according to the Migration Policy Institute.
 Officials estimate that 72,300 undocumented students are enrolled at the state’s public colleges and universities (60,000 at community colleges, 8,300 at Cal State and 4,000 at UC) and that half probably have DACA protection now.
 Nationwide, about 800,000 young people have received DACA status.